Pinafore/ml-hw/feat_eng/assign.md

 In addition:
 * please turn in a file called _explanation.pdf_ explaining your process of creating additional features.
 Make sure you state your username there.
+This should only be one page of text, but it is okay if graphs spill onto a second page.
 * upload your feature extraction code that produced your predictions

 Your username should be of the form _CU\_IDENTIKEY_